JuliaStats/GLM.jl/docs/src/examples.md

 ─────────────────────────────────────────────────────────────────────────
 r2(ols) = 0.9874426347136959
 ```
 Indicating a extremely good fit.
-We coudl contrast the output as to the output of the simulated function f alone
+We could contrast the output as to the output of the simulated function f alone

 ```julia
 dataf = DataFrame(x=collect(x), y=simulated(f, x, 0.5))